-Warning of 'weak' UK position, Brexit minister quits in blow to Britain's May

-LONDON (Reuters) - Brexit Secretary David Davis said on Monday he had resigned over “dangerous” British government plans for leaving the European Union in a blow to Prime Minister Theresa May that could complicate already fraught Brexit negotiations.
+Defiant May digs in on Brexit stance after blow of Davis resignation

+The late-night departure of David Davis has raised the stakes for May, who hailed the hard-won agreement with her deeply divided cabinet of ministers on Friday to keep the closest possible trading ties with the EU.

+But her spokesman signaled on Monday she would not back down over the “business friendly” agreement, saying May would now focus on moving the Brexit negotiations forward - a step EU officials and businesses have long called for.

-Davis, who campaigned for Brexit in Britain’s 2016 referendum, said that a hard-won agreement with her cabinet team of ministers had given “too much away, too easily” to EU negotiators, who, he feared, would simply ask for more.
+Davis, who campaigned for Brexit in Britain’s 2016 referendum, said he had resigned because the cabinet deal had given “too much away, too easily” to EU negotiators, who, he feared, would simply ask for more.

-His late-night departure, followed by one other minister in the Brexit department, raises the stakes for May, who was buoyed on Friday after thrashing out a deal with her cabinet to keep the closest possible trading ties with the EU.
+Sterling rose, as traders bet Davis’s resignation would not imperil May and instead focused on the newly-announced deal that markets believe makes a “soft Brexit” more likely.

 Many eurosceptics have expressed anger over the agreed negotiating stance, calling it a betrayal of her promise for a clean break with the bloc that has raised the prospect that some could try to unseat her.

-But by appointing Brexit campaigner Dominic Raab as Davis’ replacement, May might hope to quell some of that anger.
+But by appointing Brexit campaigner Dominic Raab as Davis’s replacement, May might hope to quell some of that anger.

-Sterling rallied, as traders bet Davis’ resignation would not endanger May and instead focused on the newly-announced deal that markets believe makes a “soft Brexit” more likely.
+“The PM said in her letter to the secretary of state that she didn’t agree with his characterization of the position.
+An agreement was reached by the cabinet on Friday and now we are moving forward to negotiate that plan,” the spokesman told reporters.

+“As the prime minister said ... we have set out our position and it is now the EU’s turn to move and that she wants the EU to get serious in these negotiations.”

-Davis’ resignation may also further disrupt Brexit talks, with less than nine months before Britain leaves and just over three before the EU says it wants a deal that will mark Britain’s biggest foreign and trade policy shift in decades.
+Davis’s resignation may also further disrupt Brexit talks, with less than nine months before Britain leaves and just over three before the EU says it wants a deal that will mark Britain’s biggest foreign and trade policy shift in decades.

+But much of the day-to-day negotiation falls to May’s office.
+The prime minister’s Europe adviser, Oliver Robbins, has mostly led the talks in Brussels, with the Brexit minister taking a more coordinating role at home.

 Guy Verhofstadt, the European Parliament’s chief Brexit coordinator, said he had enjoyed working with Davis and that he hoped Britain would unite “around a position to conclude a broad Association Agreement with the EU”.

-Davis said he feared the EU would “take what we have offered already and then demand some more.
+Davis said he had left because he feared the EU would “take what we have offered already and then demand some more.
 That has been their practice throughout the last year and I fear, in fact, if anything, this is just the start.”

 “It seems to me we are giving too much away, too easily, and that is a dangerous strategy at this time,” he told BBC radio.